 Step 1: Should I buy or lease a shipping container?

 The first thing you need to be completely sure about is whether it makes sense for you to actually buy the shipping containers or lease them.
 That decision depends on your situation.

 Let’s have a look at some of the different scenarios for you to consider.

-If you find yourself in any of those situations, leasing a container could be the best option for you.
+If you find yourself in any of these situations, leasing a container would be the best option for you.
 And you should also consider a one-way lease.
 When you lease a container, it’s cheaper in the short term than when you buy.
 Because here you only have to pay the leasing rate.
-However, in the long term, the cost of leasing the container can get higher than what you’d pay for a used container.
+However, in the long term, the cost of leasing the container can add up to become even higher than what you’d pay for a used container.

-Not quite sure whether you should buy or lease the containers?
-You can learn more about the pros and cons of leasing and buying shipping containers right here in this blog article.
+[Not quite sure whether you should buy or lease the containers?
+You can learn more about the pros and cons of leasing and buying shipping containers right here in this blog article]

 Step 2: Which container type do I need?

+When you start looking for containers, the first thing you need to consider is: Do I need a standard container, or does my cargo have special requirements?
 If you need to ship paper or other common dry cargo, a standard container can be the best solution for you.
-Here, you can choose between the most common containers 20ft and 40ft – as well as their taller sibling, the high cube.
+Here, you can choose between the most common container sizes: 20ft and 40ft – as well as their taller sibling, the high cube.

 You can get the full overview and learn more about these container types in our in-depth blog article on container types.